sikhado/awesome-wordpress/README.md

-# awesome-wordpress
+# Awesome-wordpress
-List of awesome WordPress resources to build an amazing WordPress site - sikhado.com
+List of awesome WordPress resources to build an amazing WordPress site - Prepared by Sikhado.com